Eligibility

 In accordance with Internal Revenue Code and supporting treasury regulations, the university uses forfeited funds to pay administration costs of the FSA program.
 In the alternative, forfeitures may also be used by the university to fund employee benefits administration costs, education and benefit election tools, MHealthy coaching and health initiatives, the Emergency Hardship Program, and university scholarship funds.

-Use the PayFlex Savings Calculator to help determine how much to contribute.
+Visit the Inspira Financial website to help determine how much to contribute.

 Enroll